ocfl-archive/gocfl/README.md

 drop-in replacements in 'nix-like systems, e.g. `convert.exe` becomes `convert` in Linux `identify.exe` becomes `identify` and `gswin64` becomes `gs`.

-#### Use of Powershell
+### Use of Powershell

 Powershell scripts are currently used to generate thumbnails for video and pdf.
 They are found in the [./data/scripts][ps-1] folder.
-You can observe their functionality to write equivalents for your own operating systen's shell.
+You can observe their functionality to write equivalents for your own operating system's shell.

 [ps-1]: ./data/scripts/

-### Invoking indexing and migration
+## Invoking indexing and migration

 Previous GOCFL implementations required a flag to invoke indexing.
 Now GOCFL must be compiled with the ObjectExtensions setting configured in the